vectordotdev/vector/website/content/en/docs/about/under-the-hood/guarantees.md

 received by a Vector component is ultimately delivered at least once.
-For a source, when the `acknowledgements` option is enabled, this indicates that it will wait for _all_ connected sinks to either mark the event as delivered or to persist the events to a disk-based buffer before acknowledging receipt of the event.
+For a source, when the `acknowledgements` option is enabled, this indicates that it will wait for _all_ connected sinks to either mark the event as delivered or to persist the events to a durable buffer before acknowledging receipt of the event.
 For a sink, this indicates that it will attempt to retry the delivery until the events are either accepted or rejected and then signal the source with the results of that